Nuns, Suffolk have $2.3M deal to preserve land

 The Sisters of St. Joseph of Brentwood since 2015 has dedicated some of its 212-acre central campus to try to bring back farming to western Suffolk.

-A $2.3 million deal to preserve 27 acres of land owned by nuns in Brentwood and used for farming will be announced Friday, the order of religious sisters said.
+A $2.3 million deal to preserve 27 acres of land owned by nuns in Brentwood and used for farming was announced Friday as the religious sisters' latest effort to help save the planet.

-Suffolk County Executive Steve Bellone is expected to unveil the deal to buy development rights to land owned by the Sisters of St. Joseph of Brentwood so it can be preserved as farmland.
+Amid a crowd of nuns gathered by plowed fields anad tractors, Suffolk County Executive Steve Bellone unveiled the deal to buy development rights to land owned by the Sisters of St. Joseph of Brentwood so it can be preserved as farmland.

 The sisters will “perpetually extinguish” their right to develop the 27 acres for residential, commercial or industrial purposes, the order said.
 But they will retain ownership.

+“This is a great day for Suffolk County," Bellone said.
+“None of this is possible without an incredibly deep commitment and a broad vision" that the nuns exhibited.
+"They are models for what we need to be doing."

+The head of the order, Sister Helen Kearney, said the agreement marked "an historic moment for the county and for our congregation."
+The nuns also have 3,192 solar panels on their 212-acre central campus and two alternative waste management systems.
+They hope to preserve 40 acres of pristine woodlands as well.

-The largest order of religious sisters on Long Island, the Sisters of St. Joseph since 2015 has dedicated several parts of its bucolic 212-acre central campus to try to bring back farming to western Suffolk County.
+The largest order of religious sisters on Long Island, the Sisters of St. Joseph since 2015 have dedicated several parts of their bucolic grounds to try to bring back farming to western Suffolk County.
 The order's farms produce organic produce that is sold to people in the area at two farm stands on the property.

 The other major order of nuns on Long Island, the Dominican Sisters of Amityville, also runs a farm on its central property.